thegetty/quire-docs/content/docs-v1/troubleshooting.md

 FATAL ERROR: Ineffective mark-compacts near heap limit Allocation failed - JavaScript heap out of memory
 ```

-The fix is to increase the amount of memory allocated to Node.js.
-There are two methods:
+The fix is to increase the amount of memory allocated to Node.js using your command-line shell.

-**Increase memory with the command-line shell:**

 1. Determine the amount of memory on your machine.
 On macOS, go to the Apple () menu and select "About This Mac" and look for Memory.
 On Windows, go to "About your PC" and look for Installed RAM.
 2. Convert the amount you want to allocate from GB to MB by multiplying the GB number by 1024.
 You want to allocate as much as you can to Node while leaving a modest portion for other processes.
 If you have 16GB of memory try allocating 12GB to Node, which would be 12288.